Sci3nce/Neural-Network-Projects-with-Python/README.md

 # Neural Network Projects with Python (Windows version, forked by Sci3nce)

 <a href="https://www.packtpub.com/big-data-and-business-intelligence/neural-network-projects-python?utm_source=github&utm_medium=repository"><img src="https://dz13w8afd47il.cloudfront.net/sites/default/files/imagecache/ppv4_main_book_cover/B10710.png" alt="Book Name" height="256px" align="right"></a>

 This is the code repository for [Neural Network Projects with Python](https://www.packtpub.com/big-data-and-business-intelligence/neural-network-projects-python?utm_source=github&utm_medium=repository), published by Packt.
+This repository is forked by Sci3nce for the purpose of studying and working through the projects in the book.

 **The ultimate guide to using Python to explore the true power of neural networks through six projects**